From Prompts to Packets: A View from the Network on ChatGPT, Copilot, and Gemini: Experimental Analysis

 \subsection{Protocol Stack Characterization}

 In this section, we address \emph{\gls{rq}2} by providing a fine-grained protocol-level characterization of the collected traffic across \gls{genai} apps and content types, highlighting distinctive communication patterns.
 We first analyze the composition of collected traffic in terms of the adopted transport and security protocols.
-Then, we investigate specific \gls{tls} extensions to uncover differences among apps that may be useful to differentiate them.
+Then, we investigate specific \gls{tls} extensions to uncover differences across apps that may be useful to discriminate among them.

 Figure~\ref{fig:protocols} depicts the share of biflows for different protocols, categorized by app and generated content.
 Protocol identification is performed using the \emph{tshark} dissector, and for each biflow, the highest detected protocol in the stack is considered.
 For clarity, we refer to protocol classes using the TCP/IP stack from the transport layer upward, in the format \texttt{L4:L5}.